microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Task">

-> You will find the instructions and expected configurations for each Lab step in these yellow "Task" boxes.
+> You will find the instructions and expected configurations for each Lab step in these yellow **Task** boxes.
 > Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.

 </div>